kinsomicrote/jioke.me/src/_notes/2020-04-13-it-is-okay-to-cry.md

 It’s 10:37 PM here, I’m ready for bed.
 I got It’s Okay To Cry by Yinka Bernie and Joyce Olong on repeat.

 This is one of the nights where I want to be alone.
-Every lyric of the song describes my current state.
+Most of the lyric of the song describes my current state.
 A few hours ago, I wanted to yell - yell at someone for no reason, yell because I couldn’t process what I was feeling.
 I wanted to yell non-stop, then possibly cry.
 After which I’ll lay down and sleep.

 I barely have this sort of feeling, I barely hit this level of stress.
 The one that makes everything to get to me, making me a ball of rumbling emotions.
 Emotions that I can’t process.